DEMENTIA

 Deaf, DeafBlind, Hard of Hearing, and Late-Deafened people can find a range of essential programs and services in a Deaf-affirmative, supportive community environment.

-All services are linguistically and culturally accessible for Deaf, Hard of Hearing, DeafBlind, and Late-Deafened people who use many different communication modes and have different ethnic and cultural backgrounds.
+All services are linguistically and culturally accessible for Deaf, DeafBlind, Hard of Hearing, and Late-Deafened people who use many different modes of communication and have different ethnic and cultural backgrounds.

 Lahey Medical Center, Peabody / Living Well with Low Vision